 - Intentionally preying on a misrepresentation or an existing brand – products should be what they say they are

 - For example, posing as “a legit pack from Drake” or boasting “live Rhodes keyboard loops” that were actually generated using a virtual instrument

 4. Content is inclusive and respectful.

-We’re committed to maintaining a platform that’s respectful to musicians of all kinds, ages, and backgrounds.
+We’re committed to maintaining a platform that’s inclusive and respectful to musicians of all kinds, ages, and backgrounds.
 Therefore, content must meet our quality principles to be published in the catalog.
 We reserve the right to edit, remove, not publish, or otherwise limit the visibility of submitted content on Splice Sounds that falls into one or more of the following categories: